SirPepe/ornament/Readme.md

 ### Transformer `href()`

-Implements a string attribute or property that works like the `href` attribute on `<a>` in that it automatically turns relative URLs into absolute URLs.
+Implements a string attribute or property that works exactly like the `href` attribute on `<a>` in that it automatically turns relative URLs into absolute URLs.

 ```javascript
 import { define, attr, href } from "@sirpepe/ornament";